What is Turbidex?

 1. Suspended solids are mechanically filtered with sedimentation at 12-30 microns.

-2. Filtration often requires additional stages of filtration before it is suitable for use.
+2. Filtrate often requires additional stages of filtration before it is suitable for use.

 3rd generation filtration

-1. Suspended solids are mechanically filtered with sedimentation, physical and electrostatic absorption, and 3-5 micron ion exchange.
+1. Suspended solids are mechanically filtered with sedimentation, physical and electrostatic adsorption and 3-5 micron ion exchange.

-2. The quality of the filtration often reduces the need for additional filtration of the water.
+2. The quality of the filtrate often reduces the need for additional water filtration.